mie-lab/train_delay/README.md

 #### 1) Add features to the data (this takes a few minutes):

-This will take the raw data (path hard coded in the script) and preprocess it, adding some columns with input features to the models.
+This will take the raw data and preprocess it, adding some columns with features to the data.
 ```
-python add_features.py
+python add_features.py --inp_path path_to_data
 ```

 #### 2) Train model